aspose-total/Aspose.Total-Products/total/en/cpp/conversion/docx-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOCX to EXCEL or Online App" h2="Export DOCX to EXCEL via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting documents from one format to another is a common requirement in many applications.
+For example, you may need to convert a DOCX file to an Excel file for further processing.
+This can be done easily by using the right tools.

+<h2>How Aspose.Total Helps for DOCX to Excel Conversion</h2>

- You can include DOCX to EXCEL conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOCX to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to EXCEL.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a feature-rich, powerful and easy to use document manipulation and conversion API.
+It provides APIs for various document formats such as DOCX, HTML, and EXCEL.
+With Aspose.Total, you can easily include DOCX to EXCEL conversion feature within your C++ applications.

+The process of converting DOCX to EXCEL involves two steps.
+First, you need to export the DOCX file to HTML using Aspose.Words for C++.
+This API provides a wide range of features for manipulating DOCX files such as creating, editing, and converting documents.
+After that, you can use Aspose.Cells for C++ to convert the HTML file to an Excel file.
+This API provides features for creating, editing, and converting Excel files.

+Aspose.Total for C++ is a comprehensive package that includes all the APIs for document manipulation and conversion.
+It is easy to use and provides a wide range of features for manipulating and converting documents.
+With Aspose.Total, you can easily include DOCX to EXCEL conversion feature within your C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}